CNVT 1000 - Computer Repair A+ Hardware

 (3 Credits)

-This course introduces students to advanced topics in programming and software design such as graphical modeling techniques and algorithms and analysis as well as current techniques in interface design and user interaction.
-Specific topics reflect current technologies and might include inheritance and polymorphism in object-oriented design and graphical user interfaces and the event loop.
+This course introduces students to advanced topics in object-oriented programming and software design in Java and UML.
+Specific topics reflect current technologies and might include graphical user interfaces and the event loop, software testing and security, and recursion, among others.

 Course completes the following requirements: